Level of education

 The course will cover the following topics:

-- mineral resource issues in a global context,
+- issues related to mineral resources in the global context,

-- the main types of metal deposits, their formation process and mining,
+- the main types of metal deposits, their formation processes, and mining operations,

-Practical work will aim to familiarize you with the main metalliferous minerals (macroscopic observations and use of metallographic microscopes).
+The practical work will aim to familiarize students with the main metal-bearing minerals (macroscopic observations and use of metallographic microscopes).

 A field day will complete the training by studying examples of metal deposits.